Marshal Training

-KMA is the leading marshalls association in South Africa and we offer a comprehensive range of training programmes.
+KMA is the leading marshals association in South Africa and we offer a comprehensive range of training programmes.

-The Fire Marshall is responsible for fire safety during motorsport events, ensuring that both drivers and spectators are protected.
+The Fire Marshal is responsible for fire safety during motorsport events, ensuring that both drivers and spectators are protected.

 They are strategically positioned around the track with extinguishers and fire suppression equipment.
 Their primary role is to respond instantly to vehicle fires, crashes involving flammable materials, or fuel leaks.

-Fire Marshalls are trained in using specialized fire-fighting gear suited to motorsport environments.
+Fire Marshals are trained in using specialized fire-fighting gear suited to motorsport environments.

 They must assess the situation quickly and act decisively to prevent escalation.